AlexanderKaluzhny/django-react/README.md

 ## How to run it

-* clone the repo
+* the project is using UV, please refer to [UV with Django](https://blog.pecar.me/uv-with-django#using-uv-to-create-a-new-django-project) for the guide on using UV with Django.
 * `cd djsrc/` and init the virtualenv.
-For example using the *pipenv*
 ```
-pipenv shell
+uv sync
 ```
-* install dependencies and run django dev server
 ```
-pip install -r requirements.txt
-./manage.py runserver
+uv run manage.py runserver
 ```
 Then open a separate terminal:
 ```